AshleyEM/slither-addon/docs/README.md

 # 🥀 Limitations
-* Head/tail animations are separate due to the head-tail nature of Blender bones
+* Head/tail animations must be impleneted separately due to the head-tail nature of Blender bones
-* Can only animate along 1 axis at a time
+* Can only slither along 1 axis
 * Animation speed is scaled by the number of bones, not constant

 # For the eggheads

-The math behind this is just a repeating sine wave function tamed into submission:
+The math behind this is just a repeating sine wave function:

 `Amplitude * Nth bone * sin(Angle +/- (Nth bone * Flexibility))`